 - Celebration assemblies provide an opportunity for children to perform a favourite song through music or dance and also play instruments

-- KS1 and KS2 song practices bring the children together to enjoy singing
+- KS1 and KS2 singing assemblies bring the children together to enjoy singing.

 2. Classroom Music